What is detrainsition or retransition?

 No matter what kind of transition journey a person is on, it is important to have appropriate healthcare and supports.

-Conversion therapy or transphobic bullying by parents, schools, therapists, faith community leaders, or other adults is not OK.
+Conversion therapy (or transphobic bullying) by parents, schools, therapists, faith community leaders, or other adults is not OK.
 If you need to talk, you can get in touch with us.
-If you need immediate crisis support, contact Te Haika crisis line.
+If you need immediate crisis support, contact a crisis line – there is one linked below.
 If you are experiencing pressure to retransition or detransition from a parent, GMA has resources to help your family be more supportive.

 Exploring gender can be important, empowering, fun, and liberating.
 Regardless of age, the freedom to choose how one expresses their gender is an important human right.
 If a person explores being a different gender, and later decides it’s not for them, there is no reason why they should be made to feel shame, regret, or that there is something wrong with them.

 This includes people who transition, for example, from “female” to male, then later realise they are non-binary.
 It’s perfectly OK to try out different genders before settling where one feels most at home.

 It is healthy and OK to be whatever gender you are – whether you are transgender, or not.

 You deserve to explore, express, and be yourself.
 There is no “wrong way” to be who you are.

 Temporary re/detransition is relatively common, because it is so hard to be out in the world as a transgender person; due to stigma, discrimination, and violence.
 Many people retransition or detransition for a period of time after initially “coming out” as trans, in order to stay safe – whether this is at work, at home, or out in society generally.
 Most commonly, this is due to pressure from a parent.
 Most people who retransition or detransition eventually transition back to a trans identity when it is safe for them to do so.